Rahulqqq/MERN-Project/README.md

 Copy code
 npm start
 Open the application in your browser
-Go to http://localhost:3000 to view the application.
+Go to Link(updating soon) to view the application.

 Use the application
 As a user, you can browse products, add them to your cart, and place orders.